-Due to the delayed schedule of the investigation and complications with flooded river conditions, an elevation survey has not yet be completed.
-The elevations of newly installed and some existing monitoring wells will be surveyed to an accuracy of 0.1 feet and will be referenced to the NAVD of 1988.
+Due to the complications with persistent flooded river conditions during the RI, an elevation survey has not yet been completed.
+The elevations of newly installed and some existing monitoring wells will be surveyed to an accuracy of 0.1 feet and will be referenced to the North American Vertical Datum (NAVD) of 1988.
 The elevation survey of the monitoring well network will be conducted by a licensed surveyor contracted by the MPCA.

-For the purpose of this report, the ground surface elevations of well locations that have not yet been surveyed are approximated based off of existing topographic information (Light Detection and Ranging, LIDAR) and the riser elevations are approximated based on LIDAR and well construction log detail.
-In addition, the ground surface elevation of soil boring and test excavation locations will not be surveyed but are approximated based off of LIDAR.
+For the purpose of this report, the ground surface elevations of well locations that have not yet been surveyed are approximated based off existing LIDAR (Light Detection and Ranging) topographic information and the riser elevations are approximated based on LIDAR and well construction log detail.
+The ground surface elevation of soil boring and test excavation locations will not be surveyed but are approximated based off LIDAR.

-Groundwater Level Measurements

-Groundwater levels were measured in monitoring wells during the spring of 2019.
-A summary of groundwater level measurements is provided in Tables 9a and 9b.
-Two synoptic rounds of groundwater level measurements were conducted on April 9, 2019 and June 17, 2019.
-The Minnesota River stage (at Savage MN, approximately 1 mile upstream) was approximately 708 feet MSL which is between the minor flood stage (702 feet MSL) and moderate flood stage (710 feet MSL) during the April 9 measurement and therefore a number of wells were inaccessible.
-During the June 17 measurement, the Minnesota River Stage at Savage, MN was approximately 699 feet MSL which is between the action stage (697 feet MSL) and the minor flood stage.
-Only one well (J-1) was inaccessible on June 17.
-Groundwater levels were also recorded by Pace when samples were collected for laboratory analysis.
-Groundwater levels from the synoptic measurements are presented on the groundwater contour figures (Figures 9 to 11)

 River Level Measurements

 The nearest measurement gauge on the Minnesota River is located in Savage, MN approximately 1.5 miles upstream from the northwest corner of the Landfill.
 River elevation data was obtained from the US Army Corps of Engineers, St. Paul Division and is presented in Appendix F along with monthly precipitation data.
 Precipitation data was obtained from the Minnesota State Climatology Office website.

+Groundwater Level Measurements

+Groundwater levels were measured in monitoring wells during the spring of 2019.
+A summary of groundwater level measurements is provided in Tables 10a and 10b.
+Synoptic rounds of groundwater level measurements were obtained on April 9, 2019 and June 17, 2019.
+The Minnesota River stage (at Savage MN, approximately 1 mile upstream) was approximately 708 feet MSL, which is between the minor flood stage (702 feet MSL) and moderate flood stage (710 feet MSL), on April 9 and, therefore, several wells were inaccessible.
+During the June 17 measurement event, the Minnesota River Stage at Savage, MN was approximately 699 feet MSL, which is between the action stage (697 feet MSL) and the minor flood stage.
+Only one well (J-1) was inaccessible (due to flooding) on June 17.
+Groundwater levels were also recorded by Pace when groundwater samples were collected for laboratory analysis.
+Groundwater levels from the synoptic measurements are presented on the groundwater contour figures (Figures 9 to 11)

-Geophysical Surveys
+Borehole Geophysical Logging

-Minnesota Geologic Survey (MGS) conducted geophysical surveys at several wells at the Landfill.
-The surveys generally consisted of video, gamma, caliper, and multi-tool logging.
-MGS performed the downhole surveys at monitoring wells WT-11B, WT-13, J-13, WT-14, and J-14.
-MGS performed the surveys for their own purposes and Barr reviewed the logs to assess if discrete fracture zones that distorted groundwater flow could be easily identified that might warrant discrete interval sampling in the open borehole wells.
-It was decided that discrete interval sampling would not be pursued, however further analysis of the survey data will be conducted as part of the ongoing groundwater investigation.
+The Minnesota Geologic Survey (MGS) conducted borehole geophysical logging in several wells at the Landfill.
+The logging generally consisted of video, gamma, caliper, and multi-tool (fluid resistivity, fluid temperature, spontaneous potential (SP), normal resistivity (16N and 64N), single point resistance, lateral resistivity, and specific conductance) logging.
+MGS performed the downhole surveys at monitoring wells WT-11B, WT-13, J-13, WT-14, and J-14 as part of their on-going regional assessment program.
+Barr reviewed the logs (Appendix G) to assess if discrete, hydraulically active fractures or fracture zones could be easily identified that might warrant discrete interval sampling in the open borehole wells.
+During Phase B, it was determined that discrete interval sampling would not be pursued; however, further analysis of the geophysical logging data will be conducted as part of the ongoing groundwater investigation.

 Sample Collection

-Groundwater samples were collected for laboratory analysis by (Pace.
+Groundwater samples were collected for laboratory analysis by Pace.
 The sample parameter lists are included in Table 1.
-Samples were analyzed at Pace for all of the parameters listed, with the exception of a select group of groundwater sample parameters that were analyzed at MDHs laboratory.
+Samples were analyzed at Pace for all of the parameters listed, with the exception of a select group of groundwater sample parameters that were analyzed at MDH’s laboratory.
 Laboratories were selected by MPCA from a list of state-contract laboratories or other state agency laboratories.